 A. Pits must be closed properly to assure protection of soil, surface water, groundwater aquifers and USDW's.
 Operators may close pits utilizing onsite land treatment, burial, solidification, onsite land development, or other techniques approved by the Office of Conservation only if done so in compliance with §313 and §315.
-Otherwise, all E and P waste must be manifested according to §511 and transported offsite to a permitted commercial facility unless temporarily used in hydraulic fracture stimulation operations in accordance with the requirements of LAC 43:XIX.313.J.
+Otherwise, all E and P waste must be manifested according to §511 and transported offsite to a permitted commercial facility unless used in downhole well operations in accordance with the requirements of LAC 43:XIX.313.J.